Skip to content

 # Mount by name

-podkit device mount classic
+podkit device mount -d classic

 # Mount using disk identifier